-Returning to his musical career in 2008 with a new outlook on life, Watson released his eighth studio album, People Get Ready that same year.
+Returning to his musical career in 2008 with a new outlook on life, Watson released his eighth studio album, People Get Ready, that same year.
 After signing a new contract with Sony in 2010, he returned to his classical roots with La Voce.
-A collection of classical and operatic songs recorded with the Roma Sinfonietta, the album was well-received by the press and seen as a return to form for the tenor.
-Tying in with the 2012 London Olympics and the Queen's Diamond Jubilee, Watson released a patriotic tenth album, Anthems: Music to Inspire a Nation, in May 2012. ~ Greg Prato & Rich Wilson, Rovi
+A collection of classical and operatic songs recorded with the Roma Sinfonietta, the album was well received by the press and seen as a return to form for the tenor.
+Tying in with the 2012 London Olympics and the Queen's Diamond Jubilee, Watson released a patriotic tenth album, Anthems: Music to Inspire a Nation, in May 2012.
+He returned in 2013 with Only One Man, and went on to promote the album with a nationwide tour, performing with the Arts Symphonic Orchestra.
+An 11th record, True Stories, arrived in late 2016. ~ Greg Prato & Rich Wilson, Rovi